aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   `GET /workflow/{Name}`

   Returns:
-  * A dictionary contianing the workflow definition.
+  * A dictionary containing the workflow definition.

   Raises:
-  * 200: All workflows returned sucessfully.
+  * 200: All workflows returned successfully.
   * 404: Not found
   * 500: Internal server error